ukama/ukama/systems/init/lookup/README.md

-# Node Lookup Service for Bootstrap system
+# Node Lookup Service for init system

 This service provides a Rest api to query Lookup DB.